planetscale/fast_page/README.md

 You can then use the `fast_page` method on any ActiveRecord::Relation that is using offset/limit.

 ### Example
-Here is a slow pagination query.
+Here is a slow pagination query:
 ```ruby
 Post.all.order(created_at: :desc).limit(25).offset(100)
 # Post Load (1228.7ms)  SELECT `posts`.* FROM `posts` ORDER BY `posts`.`created_at` DESC LIMIT 25 OFFSET 100